Package 'tlm'

 Details

-The transformations already done in y and x are passed by ypow and xpow, respectively.
-They should be a number.
-Default is 1 (no transformation).
+The transformations already done in the response variable and in the explanatory variable of interest are passed by ypow and xpow, respectively, and must be numbers.
+Default is 1, meaning no transformation.
 The value 0 corresponds to the logarithmic transformation.
-If family is not gaussian, y is assumed non transformed.
-If x is categorical or presents only two different values, the value of xpow is assumed to be 1.
-If x presents only two different values, it is considered as a binary variable.
+If family is not gaussian, the response variable is assumed non transformed.
+If the explanatory variable of interest is categorical or takes only two different values, the value of xpow is assumed to be 1.
+If the explanatory variable of interest takes only two different values, it is handled as a binary variable.

 Value